Jab2870/grunt-markdown-site/README.md

 ## How's it going

+### Pandoc

 If you have Pandoc installed on your system, you should now be able to run `grunt build` to build the site now.
 It will use pandoc to convert the markdown files into HTML5 files.
-The options object now accepts a pandok key with a string of pandoc options.
+The options object now accepts a pandoc key with a string of pandoc options.

+### URL Structure

 There is also now a path option.
 This accepts the following options: